Shayan630Mirzaei/ws_practice/README.md

 - c) update actuator ID
                 <br>
 <br>
-3- in cpp file:
+4. in cpp file:
 <br>
-                a- depending on controller type, activate, set function should be update based on position or velocit y<br>
+- a) depending on controller type, activate, set function should be update based on position or velocit y<br>
-                b- whenever using set/get function, joints name, or motor names should be consistent with xacro file from discerption package and bring-up package
+- b) whenever using set/get function, joints name, or motor names should be consistent with xacro file from discerption package and bring-up package
                 <br>

                                                   in cpp:   set_state("arm_joint1/position", Pos_1);